 Here’s some categories you may want to list in:

-There’s a recent trend where top blogs are beginning to include a job listing section where readers can post and find jobs.
-It gives their audience – who probably have the same interests – a chance to meet and collaborate with other like-minded individuals.
+High-traffic blogs sometimes have a job board section where employers can post their job availabilities.
+It gives their audience — who probably have the same interests — a chance to meet and collaborate with other like-minded individuals.

 Here’s a few job listing sections of some popular weblogs.